-3 Further details are set out in paragraphs 12.45 to 12.58 and Figures 12.2 of the North East Lincolnshire Local Plan.
+9 Further details are set out in paragraphs 12.45 to 12.58 and Figures 12.2 of the North East Lincolnshire Local Plan.

-- However, the failure to agree terms with key landowners within the Scheme has meant that this approach was not feasible. - 3.5 In the absence of reaching agreement and with the significant infrastructure investment required to bring the Scheme forward, the Council needed to align this spending with the security of having an extensive planning permission and sufficient control over delivery of the land through ownership.
-This will ensure that the jobs and the business rates identified in the Financial Model can be delivered in a timely manner and achieve the return on investment.
-It has taken the first step by obtaining the hybrid planning permission as described in Section 4 below and has commissioned soft market testing which has positively identified market interest in the more extensive area of serviced industrial land now with planning permission.
+- 3.6 The landowners have not demonstrated to the Council that they are able and willing to bring forward the development in a timely manner.
+Further, they are unable to do so without the access to the highways infrastructure, to which there has been no agreement on terms between the parties. - 3.7 The Council has taken the first step by obtaining the Planning Permission as described in Section 4 below and has commissioned soft market testing which has positively identified market interest in the more extensive area of serviced industrial land now with planning permission.
 Accordingly, the Council will now seek to bring forward the entire Site within the Local Plan period.
-This is reflected in the updated SHIIP financial models, a summary of which is shown in the Cabinet report dated 13th January 2021 and now identifies an outright land assembly cost, as opposed to a partnership appraoch.
+This is reflected in the updated SHIIP financial models, a summary of which is shown in the Cabinet report dated 13th January 2021 and now identifies an outright land assembly cost, as opposed to a partnership approach.